joe817/GCAL/README.md

 # GCAL

-Code of Paper: "Towards Sustainable Reuse of Graph Models via Continual Adaptive Learning"
+Code of Paper: "GCAL: Adapting Graph Models to Evolving Domain Shifts"

 **Keywords**: Continual Learning, Domain adaptation, Graph neural network

 ## Abstract

-This work addresses the challenge of unsupervised continual adaptation of graph models to evolving out-of-distribution (OOD) graph sequences.
-Traditional graph domain adaptation methods are limited to single-step adaptation, thus falling short of continual domain shifts and causing catastrophic forgetting.
-To address these challenges, this paper introduces the Graph Continual Adaptive Learning (GCAL) method, designed to enhance model sustainability and adaptability across various graph domains.
-GCAL employs a bilevel optimization strategy comprising "adapt" and "generate memory" phases.
-The "adapt" phase uses an information maximization approach to fine-tune the model with new domain graphs while re-adapting past memories to mitigate forgetting.
-Concurrently, the "generate memory" guided by a theoretical lower bound derived from information bottleneck theory, involves a variational memory graph generation module.
-This module is optimized through three specific losses: memory graph learning loss, regularization losses for stability and informativeness, and a generation loss to ensure relevance to the original graph.
-Extensive experimental evaluations demonstrate that GCAL substantially outperforms existing methods in terms of adaptability and knowledge retention, thereby offering a robust solution to the challenges of continual adaptation in graph models.
+This paper addresses the challenge of graph domain adaptation on evolving, multiple out-of-distribution (OOD) graphs.
+Conventional graph domain adaptation methods are confined to single-step adaptation, making them ineffective in handling continuous domain shifts and prone to catastrophic forgetting.
+This paper introduces the Graph Continual Adaptive Learning (GCAL) method, designed to enhance model sustainability and adaptability across various graph domains.
+GCAL employs a bilevel optimization strategy.
+The "adapt" phase uses an information maximization approach to fine-tune the model with new graph domains while re-adapting past memories to mitigate forgetting.
+Concurrently, the "generate memory", guided by a theoretical lower bound derived from information bottleneck theory, involves a variational memory graph generation module to condense original graphs into memories.
+Extensive experimental evaluations demonstrate that GCAL substantially outperforms existing methods in terms of adaptability and knowledge retention.

 ## **Dependency**
 We used Python 3.9.19, PyTorch 2.2.1, PyTorch Geometric 2.5.3.
 For the Python packages, please see requirements.txt.